omarmosharawi/CrncyCnvrt_JS/README.md

 - If that happens, you will need to get a new API key and update it in the app.
 - To get a new API key, you can sign up for a free or paid plan on the ExchangeRate-API website.
 - You will receive an email with your API key and instructions on how to use it.

-# To update the API in the app, you need to open the script.js file and find the following line:
+- To update the API in the app, you need to open the script.js file.
 - Replace the value of the variables with your new API.
 - `let apiKey = "your-api-key";`
 - `const apiURL = "your-api-url";`